 What I’ve found has helped me is EMDR.
 I had a panic attack a couple of weeks ago during a social situation and my therapist and I talked about it.
 We then processed the memory with EMDR.
 The images that came up in my mind were feeling uncomfortable and like I didn’t want to be there, which led to an image of me getting dropped off at preschool and crying, holding onto my mom’s leg, and not wanting her to leave.
 Not wanting to be there.
 Feeling scared and uncomfortable.
 The next image that came into my mind was feeling devastated and sad and afraid that my mom isn’t here anymore.
 WHOA.
 It came full circle.
 I always knew that developing my anxiety disorder was related to losing my mom.
 It was right there under the surface.
 I really didn’t have to dig too far to find that.
 What shocked me was the relationship of me being a preschooler not wanting to leave my mom was related.
 I think that’s when I started having social anxiety.

 My mom always told me that when I was about 2-3 years old, before my sister Rebecca was old enough to play with me (so I was basically an only child at that point), I’d stand outside by the gate of our house and yell, “Hi guys!
 GUYYYSSS!!!
 GUYYYYSSS!!!” at the neighbor kids playing outside, trying to get their attention.
 No signs of social anxiety yet.
-But then once I began preschool, it all started.
-Now that’s what I call a breakthrough.
+But when I began preschool and felt scared and abandoned by my mom, it all started.

 This week, after that extremely enlightening therapy session, I noticed that the physical symptoms of my social anxiety (lightheadedness, detachment/feeling unreal, etc.) were gone.
 I went to a concert, went out to eat at restaurants, went to the grocery store, and much more without having a panic attack.
 These are things that after my mom got sick used to 85% of the time cause me to panic.
 I’m really excited at how things are progressing.
 I still have that nervous feeling when people I don’t know talk to me, so I still have more work to do.
 But I’m happy that I’ve started to figure things out, and maybe one day I’ll even be the social butterfly I was meant to be.